harmony-one/h/progress/rikako-hatoya.md

 ---

+** 2025 Q3 Goals **

+I will begin Q3 by working on LP rebalancing for Aerodrome, implementing logic to detect when a position is out of range, remove liquidity, rebalance token ratios, and re-add liquidity in a new range.
+This is a critical component of the broader BTC/USDC strategy, enabling us to maintain tight ranges for higher fee generation while keeping the position actively aligned with market movements.

+In parallel, I’ll focus on unifying and improving our performance analytics to support daily iteration and cross-team alignment.
+This includes making TSV-based outputs more actionable and ensuring strategy results can be consistently interpreted and compared.
+I’ll also work on validating the impact of illiquid and volatile rewards such as Sonic airdrops, so that they’re accurately captured in our net return calculations.

+---

 2025-07-06 Sun (5.5h): Continued with Q3 doc.
 Reading through replies and adding some additional documents to each topic.

 2025-07-05 Sat (1.5h): Read through /Q3 document.
 Added additional questions.